TheoXiong7/Species_expansion_modeling/README.md

 # Species_expansion_modeling
- ***This project is used for testing, the code is not directly runnable.
-Use for reference.

 ## About
 This species expansion model uses a maximum entropy model to select bioclimatic variables and then uses the selected variables and species occurence data to create a logistic regresssion model.